exonum/exonum-doc/src/advanced/configuration-updater.md

   Hash of the proposed configuration.
 Should be used as `config_hash_vote_for` parameter of [`postvote` requests](#submit-vote-for-proposal).
 - **tx_hash**: Hash
-  Hash of the corresponding `TxConfigPropose` transaction.
+  Hash of the corresponding `Propose` transaction.

 ### Submit Vote for Proposal